BitBoxSwiss/bitbox-wallet-app/README.md

 Run `make servewallet` and `make webdev` in seperate terminals.

+Before the first use of `make webdev`, you also need to run `make buildweb`, to install the dev dependencies.

 #### Watch and build the UI

 Run `make webdev` to develop the UI inside a web browser (for quick development, automatic rebuilds